 Getting Unscheduled Performed Procedure Step UIDs

 Checking to see whether a Performed Procedure Step exists

 The LEADTOOLS Modality Worklist WCF service can be hosted multiple ways: including IIS, self-hosting (managed applications only), as a Windows service and as a Windows Process Activation Service.
 The service was made to interoperate with the LEADTOOLS PACS framework.
 Use the provided PACS Framework Server Add-in (Leadtools.AddIn.Broker.Host) to host a LEADTOOLS Modality Worklist WCF service.

 When consuming WCF Services from web-based applications, Visual Studio generates asynchronous methods to the service, rather than single synchronous calls.
 These asynchronous calls require that you subscribe to the “Completed” event, call the method, and wait for the “Completed” event to fire.

 When calling a LEADTOOLS Modality Worklist WCF Service from a web application, it may be necessary to use cross domain permissions files.
-For more information, see Making a Service Available Across Domain Boundaries
+For more information, see Tip: Cross Domain Policy when Self-Hosting your Services.

 Medical Web Viewer .NET